 Seadragon is a technology that greatly enhances the viewing of images at different resolutions and different bandwidth speeds regardless of the capabilities of the device that it is being viewed on.
 I have talked with several people in the past couple of years about the quandary we are in with our devices: some of our devices are getting bigger and some are getting smaller and we want high quality on the device regardless of its size.
 I use the example of seeing a 12 Megapixel photo on a large widescreen HD TV versus seeing the same photo on your iPod or Zune.
 The Seadragon technologies will help to address this quandary.

 Want to see it in action?

 Currently there is not a public preview of Seadragon that you can interact with on the web.
 If you checked out the Photosynth preview, you have seen some of the Seadragon technology in action (it is part of the overall demonstration).
-There is a great video that shows a Seadragon preview from the most recent TED conference embedded below (if you are reading this from a feed reader, you may need to open it in a browser).
+There is a great video that shows a Seadragon preview from the most recent TED conference avaliable here.
 We will be demoing a Seadragon client application at the Chicagoland Innovation Summit.